varun2209/360imageslideshow/README.md

 # 360imageslideshow
-360 image view for android versions
+360 image view for android
 Just used the MOD logic
 Addition 1
 Addition 2